PrusaOwners/prusaowners/MK2 PINDA temperature compensation retrofit.md

 # MK2  to MK2E conversion:
+TODO: Bed calibration fails with current firmware that I have been working on.
+TODO: Backport gcodes M860 and M861 to MK2 firmware.
+Using MK3 firmware branch and modding it to work with MK2's bed points for calibration has proven to be very difficult.
+As it goes along the probing points in the X direction, it moves in the Y direction, even though all the points are in a straight line as defined in the firmware.

 This guide explains how to retrofit a temperature compensating PINDA probe to the Prusa i3 MK2 (and MK2S).
 The probe triggering distance will drift a significant amount inside of a heated enclosure if no temperature compensation is fitted.